lingtalfi/Kit_PicassoWidget/README.md

                                 # If set, and the path is relative (i.e. not starting with a slash),
                                 # then the path is relative to the widgetBaseDir (set using the setWidgetBaseDir method of the PicassoWidgetHandler class)
 template: $templateName         # for instance: default.php, or prototype.php.
 This is the path to the template file, relative to the $widgetDir/templates directory
+# The css skin to use.
+# If the skin property doesn't exist, it defaults to the template name.
+# If it's defined, it indicates which skin to use.
+# If null, this means use no skin at all (the user probably wants to take care of the css by herself)
+?skin: null
 ?vars:                          # An array of variables to pass to the template
     my_value: 667
 ?attr:                          # An array of html attributes to add to the widget's outer tag